This article is currently under construction and is being expanded on a regular basis. |

 )

-The installation package of the Windows agent from Checkmk Raw does not contain a Python environment.
+The installation package for the Windows agent from Checkmk Raw does not contain a Python environment.

 However, a corresponding cabinet file is already available on your Checkmk server.